 Most office chairs and kneeling chairs have sturdy and durable bases with a weight capacity of 200 to 300 pounds.

-Other office chairs are designed specifically for tall and big people , having a weight capacity of 350 to 500 pounds.
+Other office chairs are designed specifically for , having a weight capacity of 350 to 500 pounds.

 Another great thing about office chairs is that some brands offer long warranty periods.
 Herman Miller is known for its 12-year warranty for all office chairs.

 Aside from that, office chair spare parts are also readily available online and are straightforward to replace.
-In case you need a new pneumatic cylinder or replacement armrest , you can get it immediately.
+In case you need a new or , you can get it immediately.

 |Criteria||Office Chair||Kneeling Chair|